CADTeam2/DataManager/readme.md

 Questions about this code should be directed to Github user: NathanABrooks

+## IMPORTANT

+This project has two main branches, 'master' and 'Live'.
+All editing and improvements should be merged to the 'master' branch as with most git projects.
+The Live branch has had all unused framework defaults removed, and is used on the live project server, it should therefore only be edited by merging 'master' into it after major changes or urgent hotfixes.

 This project was developed using the Lumen PHP framework.

 # Lumen PHP Framework